-This past year I lost a younger cousin, an aunt, and a man who was like a grandfather to me.
-I think about their families often as they are beginning to experience the year of firsts.
+Several years ago, I lost a younger cousin, an aunt, and a man who was like a grandfather to me.
+I thought about their families often as they were beginning to experience their year of firsts.

-I know how painful that journey is and that it is a year you have to walk through whether you are ready or not.
+I know how painful that journey is and that it’s a year you have to walk through… whether you are ready or not.

 There will be birthdays, anniversaries, and holidays that they will now have to face without their loved one for the first time.

 This makes previously joyous occasions something that can be dreaded because now they are filled with grieve and extra sadness.

 It’s yet another reminder that they are not here.

 Any time that you lose someone you love, it’s extremely hard, but the “year of firsts” is especially hard.

 For those closest to the one who died, the pain lasts long after the funeral, when it feels like everyone else has moved on with their life.

 My mom’s birthday and Thanksgiving were in the same month that my mom died.
 My family and my dad ended up going away for Thanksgiving weekend that first year because it was too hard to stay home.